libris/librisxl/rest/API.md

 ## Authentication

 The Libris CRUD API uses [Libris Login](https://login.libris.kb.se) as OAuth2 provider.
-For requests that require authentication, a account with with personal client credentials is needed.
+For requests that require authentication, an account with with personal client credentials is needed.

 If the authentication is successful, you will obtain a bearer token and a list of permissions for the user.
 This list can be used to allow the user to select which sigel they want to work as.
 This information is required for creating, updating, and deleting records (see the CRUD API section in this document for more details).

 Once the user is authenticated, you include the bearer token in the API requests by setting the `Authentication` header to `Bearer: <the bearer